-All students will recite the Pledge of Allegiance as required by Virginia Code 22.1-202.
-During such Pledge of Allegiance, students shall stand and recite the Pledge while facing the flag with their right hands over their hearts or in an appropriate salute if in uniform; however, no student shall be compelled to recite Pledge if he, his parent or legal guardian objects on religious, philosophical or other grounds to his participating in this exercise.
+All students will recite the Pledge of Allegiance as required by Section 22.1-202 of the Code of Virginia.
+During such Pledge of Allegiance, students shall stand and recite the Pledge while facing the flag with their right hands over their hearts or in an appropriate salute if in uniform; however, no student shall be compelled to recite the Pledge if the parent or legal guardian objects on religious, philosophical or other grounds to the student participating in this exercise.
 Students who are thus exempt from reciting the Pledge shall remain quietly standing or sitting at their desks while others recite the Pledge and shall make no display that disrupts others who are reciting the Pledge.